pyrogn/HiveHelper_on_PySpark/README.md

 This class helps you

-1. Getting info about PK of one DF
+1. Getting info about Primary Key of one DF
 2. Getting info about NULL columns of one DF
-3. Comparing two tables based on PK
+3. Comparing two tables based on Primary Key

 ```python
 # 1 check PK and non PK columns